JungleGim/PyDash_OS/README.md

 ### User Patches
 Any applied user patches are specific to options required to modify or update the packages pulled during compilation.
 There are no current applied user patches for PhyDashOS

 There ARE however some patches applied to phython3 in order for it to work sufficiently with Tkinter.
 These have been submitted to the buildroot hive mind for approval but may change in future python revisions.
-Please review the files under the `packages_python3_chagnes` directory for the associated updates.
+Please review the files under the `packages_python3_chagnes` directory for the associated updates required to the python package for inclusion of tkiner.

 ### Post Build Scripts
 Post-build scripts are scripts used to modify the target filesystem after its generation.
 See the `pydash_postbuild_script.sh` file for the full list.
 REMINDER: this must be configured in buildroot as well.